FunnyCreeper20/TBOI/README.md

 Clearing cookies can cause the data to get lost, but you can always downlaod the actual file from the website's version OR the actual ruffle saves management system (right clicking on the screen)

+Have:
+* Item Dict.
+* Synergies
+* Actual Game
+*

 TODO:
 * Auto saving (Partly done)
 * Damage Calculator
 * Quality Filter for Items

-All credits go to Edmund McMillan for creating the original The Binding of Isaac: Wrath of the Lamb
+All credits go to Edmund McMillan for creating the original The Binding of Isaac: Wrath of the Lamb Images and synergy preview damages all belong to the original authors of tboi.com